• Skip to main content

 • Oregano – Adding this herb gives a nice balance to the spices.

-1. Mix the spices and herbs together.
+1. Mix the spices and herbs together in a small bowl to create the seasoning blend.

 4. Pat the rub into the chicken breast.